briancylui/worldcup2018/README.md

 Goal: Predict the numbers of goals for England and Sweden in their upcoming game this Saturday in World Cup 2018 (Quarter-finals) using ML.NET.

-Most recent program output for choosing the best model:
+Most recent program output for choosing the best model (between FastTreeRegressor and StochasticDualCoordinateAscentRegressor):
 ``` ini
 The best models are:
 FastTreeRegressor